danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 Now the **articles app** is ready.
 If you already added an avatar image for the admin user, as we did in the previous **Test the changes** section, then send two comments to any of the articles:

- 1. Login in as admin/admin in the `admin UI <http://localhost:8000/admin/>`_ and then visit any of the `articles page <http://localhost:8000/articles/>`_ and send a comment as the admin user.
+ 1. Login in as admin/admin in the `admin UI <http://localhost:8000/admin/>`_, then visit any of the `articles page <http://localhost:8000/articles/>`_ and send a comment as the admin user.
+See also that the image displayed in the preview corresponds to the image added to the admin user.
+ 2. `Logout <http://localhost:8000/admin/logout/>`_ from the admin interface and send another comment as a mere visitor.
+If you have a Gravatar account, use the same email address when posting the comment.
+The Gravatar image associated should be displayed in the comment.

 Conclusion
 ==========

-Tal
+Images displayed in association with comments can come from customized sources.
+Adapting your project to use your own sources is a matter of adjusting the templates or writing a new function to feed web API calls.